-When an employee is injured on the job, KEMI is ready to help you navigate the claim process and provide the highest standard of care available to the injured worker throughout the claim.
+When an employee is injured on the job, KEMI is ready to help you navigate the claim process and provide the highest standard of care available to the claimant throughout the claim.
 Learn how KEMI helps you manage claims, check out our frequently asked questions below, or contact us if you have specific claims questions.

-Report an injury or illness immediately.
+Report an incident or illness immediately.